 Administration Fee Fund.
 This fund accounts for the administration fees received on loans and the use of those fees to pay salaries, associated expenses of program personnel devoting time to the administration of the program and other eligible purposes.
-During the reporting period state match was transferred from the set-aside fund and was applied to certain grant payments.

 Set-Aside Fund.
 The set-aside fund provides monies to establish and implement programs with emphasis on preventing contamination problems through source-water protection and encouraging better system operations.
 The Drinking Water SRF program allows states to reserve up to 31 percent of the capitalization grant to use towards administration and technical assistance, small system technical assistance, public water system supervision program management and local assistance and other state programs.
-In 2018, the Department reserved 31 percent of the federal fiscal year (FFY) 2018 grant for set-aside activities.
+In 2019, the Department reserved 31 percent of the federal fiscal year (FFY) 2019 grant for set-aside activities.